ircv3/ircv3-specifications/core/sts-3.3.md

 `sts` capability is still present.

-Once the client has confirmed that the `sts` capability is indeed offered over a secure connection, it then MUST only attempt secure connections to the server from now on until the policy expires (see the `duration` key).
+Once the client has confirmed that the `sts` capability is indeed offered over a secure connection, it then SHOULD only attempt secure connections to the server from now on until the policy expires (see the `duration` key).
-It MUST refuse to connect if a secure connection cannot be established with the server for any reason during the lifetime of the policy.
+It MUST refuse to connect if establishing a secure connection with the server failed for any reason during the lifetime of the policy.

 However, if the client fails to connect securely for any reason, the connection attempt SHOULD be considered a failure, similar to a network error.